mallocator/Elasticsearch-Exporter/README.md

 	npm install elasticsearch-exporter --production

 The required packages will be installed automatically as a dependency, you won't have to do anything else to use the tool.
-If you install the package with the global flag (npm -g) there will also be a new executable available in the system called "eexport".
+If you install the package with the global flag (```npm -g```) there will also be a new executable available in the system called "eexport".

+## Tests

+To run the tests you must install the development dependencies along with the production dependencies

+	npm install elasticsearch-exporter

+After that you can just run ```npm test``` to see an output of all existing tests.

 ## Changelog

-### 1.1.5 (upcoming)
+### 1.2.0 (upcoming)
+* New File Layout (incompatible with 1.1.x)
 * Index settings are now also exported, when exporting in scope all or index
 * On errors the connection will be retried for fetching and writing data
 * Colors dependencies is now included explicitly